 Best Durable: Garmin Instinct

 This watch is the best for those who love mountain biking in the rugged outdoors.
-It's designed to withstand the toughest environments and is constructed to U.S. military standards for thermal, shock, and water resistance (rated to 100 meters).
-It features a built-in three axis compass and barometric altimeter, plus multiple global navigation satellite systems (GPS, Glonass, and Galileo) to help track in more challenging environments.
+It's designed to withstand the harshest environments and is constructed to U.S. military standards for thermal, shock, and water resistance (rated to 100 meters).
+It features a built-in three-axis compass and barometric altimeter, plus multiple global navigation satellite systems (GPS, Glonass, and Galileo) to help track in more challenging environments.

 It will monitor your estimated heart rate, activity, and stress.
-You can train with multiple preloaded activity profiles including cycling on and off road.
-You'll stay connected with smart notifications (with a compatible smartphone) and automatic data uploads to the Garmin connect online fitness community.
-You can use the Tracback feature to navigate the same route back to your starting point, along with the Garmin explore website and app to plan your trips in advance.
+You can train with multiple preloaded activity profiles, including cycling on and off-road.
+You'll stay connected with smart notifications (with a compatible smartphone), and automatic data uploads to the Garmin Connect online fitness community.
+You can use the Tracback feature to navigate the same route back to your starting point, along with the Garmin Explore website and app to plan your trips.
 It has a battery life of up to 14 days in smartwatch mode, up to 16 hours in GPS mode, and up to 40 hours in Ultratrac battery saver mode.

-Take note that some users complained of nonexistent customer support when their watches had issues or they had questions.
-Because it's a rugged watch, it's also going to be bulky, which may be an issue for thos with smaller wrists.
+Take note that some users complained of nonexistent customer support when their watches had issues, or they had questions.
+Because it's a rugged watch, it's also going to be bulky, which may be an issue for those with smaller wrists.